quintel/documentation/docs/main/heat-built-environment.md

 The sources used for the existing housing stock data can be found in the [ETM Dataset Manager](https://data.energytransitionmodel.com/).

+Changes to the housing stock between the start and end year are set as follows in the [Population & housing stock](https://energytransitionmodel.com/scenario/demand/households/population-and-housing-stock) section:
+* A single slider sets the **total number of new residences** built between the start and end year.
+* Four **share sliders** (one per housing type) distribute the total number of new residences across apartments, detached, semi-detached and terraced houses.
+These four shares always add up to 100%.
+* For each of the five existing construction-period categories, a slider sets the **number of residences demolished** in that category (up to the number of residences present in the start year).
+This number is distributed across the four housing types in proportion to their share of the existing stock within that period.

 ### Buildings (non-residential)
 The building stock within the buildings sector is used to provide a wide range of services, from hospitals to offices or swimming pools, making it difficult to capture the sector in a limited number of categories.
 Therefore, no different building types are distinguished.